kashakmodii/Mini_Python_Projects/README.md

 - **Folder**: `pdf-merger`
 - **Libraries Used**: `PyPDF2`
 - **Features**:
   - Select multiple PDFs
   - Output a single combined PDF
   - Simple and efficient

 ---

+### 3. ✍️ Handwritten Text Generator
+Convert typed text into realistic-looking handwritten images using a custom handwriting font.

+- **Folder**: `handwritten-text-generator`
+- **Libraries Used**: `Pillow (PIL)`
+- **Features**:
+  - Input any custom text
+  - Generate a PNG image in a handwritten style
+  - Supports multi-line and wrapped text
+  - Uses `.ttf` font like `Pacifico-Regular.ttf` for handwriting effect

+---